mearlboro/mearlboro.github.io/_posts/2020-12-30-synch-part-3-real-time-sync.md

 #### Software

-Let's revisit the two rules that drive the behaviour of real fireflies, and consider how to reproduce the behaviour in code with two parameters: a *period* or *frequency* (which we set at 3 seconds) and a *phase*.
+Let's revisit the two rules that drive the behaviour of real fireflies, and consider how to reproduce the behaviour in code with two parameters: a *period* or *frequency* and a *phase*.
+If the period is the same, then the lights should synchronise when the phase is the same as well.

-Unlike the real fireflies, our headsets do not interact with each-other.
-Instead, they receive information from the control center in the form of a parameter which controls the amount of randomness in the time interval between blinks.
-If the system is setup right, and all devices have exactly the same date and time, they should be able to independently synchronise as soon as the randomness parameter drops to 0.

-The parameter becomes smaller and smaller as the emergent behaviour of the group becomes more apparent, until it reaches 0 and all headsets are in sync.
+To test this behaviour, as well as if the hardware allows good enough synchronisation, we implement sofware on each hat which controls the LEDs and makes them turn on and off, with a fixed period and variable, random phase.

+After we synchronise the clocks, we start the script on each hat at the exact same time.
+As the phase becomes less random, we expect the lights to blink closer and closer to each-other until they are synchronised.
+In the final project, the phase needs to be controlled externally over the network, but for the purposes of the current work, we shall simulate this using a local parameter.

 Despite the task appearing simple, there have been a lot of hiccups, and, following the usual Catch-22 narrative of software development, I had to try a few solutions, explore the intricate ways in which they don't work, and move on to new ones until the right balance is met.

 The firefly-like behaviour requires _periodicity_.
-When the parameter is zero, which is our simplest case, we want the lights to turn on for a certain amount of time, then to turn back off again, and to make sure there is no drift.

-The most difficult part was finding a solution for an accurate periodic timer, which will be explored at large for the interested geeks in [another article]().
+Is our simplest case with a fixed phase of 0, we want the lights to turn on for a certain amount of time, then to turn back off again, and to make sure there is no drift, but even implementing an accurate periodic timer turned out to be non-trivial in Python.
+This will be explored at large for the interested geeks in [another article]().

-We will also deal with networking the Pis in the [next article in the series](synch-live-part-4), so instead we will be simulating an external input from the network by using a script which starts with the maximum value allowed for the drift parameter and slowly decreases its value to 0.

 <br/>